InfoSecIITR/write-ups/2016/33c3-ctf-2016/web/pay2win-200/README.md

 ```

 So, three successful purhases of `cheap` gave same prefix and prefix changed in unsuccessful purchase.
-Also suffix of `c1` and `cp1` are same, so most probably they contain information about name of product and suffix contain `purchase status`
+Also suffix of `c1` and `cp1` are same, so most probably they contain information about `product name` and suffix contain `purchase status`

 Initially I tried to decode the data contents but got no luck.
-So I just tried to brute-force the prefix and got the flag using the script.
+So I just tried to brute-force the prefix using the script.

 ```
 import requests